 You Are Always Welcome at St Nicholas

 Weekend worship services have resumed in our building.
-Please note: masks are required.
+Please note: masks are now optional.
 The services will also be live-streamed simultaneously for those at home.
 Click here at the times listed below to join us virtually.

 Here’s our schedule for in person and online weekly worship:

-Saturdays: Holy Eucharist at 4:30PM CST in person (indoors – masks required) and on Facebook Live.
+Saturdays: Holy Eucharist at 4:30PM CST in person (indoors – masks optional) and on Facebook Live.

-Sundays: Holy Eucharist at 10AM CST in person (indoors – masks required) and on Facebook Live.
+Sundays: Holy Eucharist at 10AM CST in person (indoors – masks optional) and on Facebook Live.

 Tuesdays: Mid-day Reflection by Penny on Facebook Live.